 You don’t have to have been paying close attention to know that the government has taken a dislike to property investors – and this is amply reflected in recent changes to the tax system.

 As a result, you can end up paying far more tax than you need to if you don’t set yourself up correctly at the start.

 This is another reason why understanding your goals and strategy are essential: otherwise you could end up choosing a structure that saves you tax this year, but leads to you paying far more as your portfolio grows.

 Tax for property investors is far from straightforward, and a small investment in professional advice could easily save you thousands of pounds over your investing lifetime.
-We set up our service Property Hub Tax to specialise in helping investors, but before speaking to anyone you might want to take our free Property Hub University course to understand the basics of property tax.

 Having this as the last step might seem strange: for lots of people it would be the first thing they think of.
 Hopefully though, you now understand why there are more important things to get clear on first.